diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

       pygame.display.flip()

-Here, ``l.render_frame`` is a Futhark function that takes a two-dimensional ``int`` NumPy array and returns a three-dimensional pixel array in the colour format expected by PyGame.
+Here, ``l.render_frame`` is a Futhark function that takes a two-dimensional ``int`` array and returns a three-dimensional pixel array in the colour format expected by PyGame.

 Finally, since Game of Life is a state-based simulation, we need a way to step through the simulation, using previous output as new input.